-Annual mileage guide: Why it pays to be accurate
+Annual mileage guide: What’s the average UK mileage per car?
+Why it pays to be accurate with car finance

 This is because a car’s residual value is inherently linked to its mileage; a car that has covered only 24,000 miles (8,000 per year) after three years will usually be worth more than if it had travelled 45,000 miles (15,000 per year) over the same period.